What Is the Individual Shared Responsibility Provision?

 The individual shared responsibility provision lies at the heart of the Affordable Care Act—the 2010 health care law sometimes referred to as Obamacare.
-This is the provision that requires Americans to have health insurance coverage and that imposes a tax penalty on those who choose to go uninsured.
+This is the provision that requires Americans to have health insurance coverage and that imposes a tax penalty through 2018 on those who choose to go uninsured.

 Purpose of the provision